 That’s one thing to know how and where to develop.
 The actual development would raise unique challenges in themselves.
 Tracking and supervising work across many acres generally lead to oversight.
 Some of these oversights cannot even be addressed through manual surveillance.
 For example, a close examination of the structural integrity of high-rise in development from multiple angles.

 Live drone surveillance enhances the supervisors’ and architects’ abilities to be on top of all anomalies and errors before they become critical.
 Perhaps a load-bearing column is put under more ‘tension’ than it can ideally withstand.
 Supervisors, with the help of timely drone surveillance, can reinforce this column before any implications manifest themselves.
 This is also an example of a clear safety benefit of getting the right information at the right time.
+The workload that is handled by hundreds of inspection and monitoring staff, can easily be managed by integrating just a handful of drones into the system.
+This would, again, reduce costs by a significant factor, and also provide information free of any oversights or human errors; complete and unbiased.

 Such surveillance is also essential in documenting all development for future assessment and process improvement.